-3 Fiverr Scam You Should Be Aware Of
+3 Fiverr Scams You Should Be Aware Of

 Fiverr is a great platform for freelancers to offer their services starting at $5, whether is designing, writing, programming, or singing for you.
-However, just like on many other freelancer platforms, Fiverr also has its own bad apples.
+However, just like on many other freelancer platforms, Fiverr also has its own bad apples when it comes to job scams.
 Crooks are trying to get freebies both ways.
 Here are some of the scams:

 1. Solo Ad Blast Buy